MrHH-k22/AWS-workshop/content/8-Summary/_index.md

 **Amazon CloudWatch**

 - Use CloudWatch to monitor the entire system architecture and collect logs, error alerts, etc.
-- Example: when deploying to Beanstalk, S3, logs will be sent to
+- Example: when deploying to Beanstalk, S3.
+Logs will be sent to Cloudwatch.